-You can contribute between \$120 and \$5,000 a year on a before-tax basis to reimburse yourself for day care expenses for qualified dependents so that you (and your spouse, if you are married) can work or look for work.
-See 'Qualifying individuals' on page 175.
+You can contribute between \$120 and \$5,000 a year on a before tax basis to reimburse you for day care expenses for qualified dependents so that you (and your spouse, if you are married) can work or look for work.
+See "Qualifying individuals" on page 224.